corda/corda/docs/source/azure-vm-explore.rst

 application and click on the copy to clipboard button to get your dedicated download bundle.

-In your cloud VM terminal run the following command to download the bundle to your instance:
+In your terminal run the following command to download the bundle to your instance:

 .. code:: bash

-    wget [your-specific-download-link]
+    curl [your-specific-download-link]

 Make a directory and unzip the file in this directory: